rafalmas/gript/README.md

 The supported Angular application is built by [gulp.js](http://gulpjs.com), which is controlled by `gulpfile.js`.
 The `gulp-angular-sass-appbuilder` includes a sample gulp file, located in the root library of the module.
 You can find it in the `node_modules/gulp-angular-sass-appbuilder` folder, look for a `sample-gulpfile.js`.

+#### The sample Bower file

+The `gulp-angular-sass-appbuilder` includes a sample `bower.json` file, located in the root library of the module.
+You can find it in the `node_modules/gulp-angular-sass-appbuilder` folder, look for a `sample-bower.json`.
+Rename it to `bower.json` in your own project.

 #### Using the sample Gulp file
 This `sample-gulpfile.js` can be used as a starter for your project.
 This is where you define the dependency to `gulp-angular-sass-appbuilder` module and specify the tasks you want to run during the build process of your own application: